 It's fun to imagine that your dog has a sixth sense for this type of thing, but is there some truth to it?
 Can dogs really sense a natural disaster coming?
 The short answer: Kind of.

-The short answer: Kind of.
-Dogs have less of a sixth-sense and more of a heightened version of all of the senses we have.
-Their acute senses allow them to understand that something has shifted in the air, changed in the wind, or smells different, which signals that something big is coming.
+Dogs have less of a sixth sense and more of a heightened version of all of the senses we have.
+Their acute senses allow them to understand that something has shifted in the air, changed in the wind, or smells different, which could signal that something big is coming.

-It's a complicated process, but when it comes down to it, dogs typically are able to sense a natural disaster far before we are.
+It's a complicated process, but when it comes down to it, dogs typically are able to sense a natural disaster before we are.
 Read on to learn about how dogs can do this and how you can tell if your dog is letting you know something is going on.

-Due to a dog's protective and loyal nature, they're likely to increase protective contact.
-With that in mind, if you find that your restless pup is having a hard time leaving you alone, is trying to herd you, or is constantly trying to lick, sniff, or touch you, something might be up.
+You can expect lots of barking, jumping, howling, whining, and even pacing and panting.
+It's also possible that your pup will become more protective than usual.
+If you find that your restless pup is having a hard time leaving you alone, is trying to herd you, or is constantly trying to lick, sniff, or touch you, something might be up.

 Their ears are nothing to scoff at, either.
 With 16 muscles in each ear, pups are better able to control the direction they perk their ears, almost allowing them to act as antennae to hone in on what sounds they're hearing.
-They can hear and smell things from much greater distances, and break up smells and sounds in a way that we can't, to determine what's going on in the world around them!
+They can hear and smell things from much greater distances, and break up smells and sounds in a way that we can't, to determine what's going on in the world around them.